4d/docs/website/translated_docs/fr/WebServer/authentication.md

 #### $4 - Server IP address

 The `$4` parameter receives the IP address used to call the web server.
 4D allows for multi-homing, which allows you to exploit machines with more than one IP address.
-For more information, please refer to the [Configuration page](webServerConfig.html#ip-address-to-listen).
+Pour plus d'informations, veuillez consulter la [Page Configuration](webServerConfig.md#ip-address-to-listen).

 #### $5 and $6 - User Name and Password